antonhalim/sinatra-pigeon-bk-002-public/README.md

 - show.erb
 - edit.erb

-Fill in these views with the appropriate ERB code and HTML to match the example solution at: [http://sinatra-pigeon.herokuapp.com/](http://sinatra-pigeon.herokuapp.com/)
+Fill in these views with the appropriate ERB code and HTML to match the example solution at: [http://sinatra-pigeon.herokuapp.com/](http://sinatra-pigeon.herokuapp.com/).

-Run `rackup` or `rake server` in terminal to test out the web app at localhost:9292
+Run `shotgun` in terminal to test out the web app at [localhost:9393/](http://localhost:9393/).

-Deliver your solution in master branch by pushing to your personal github repo and paste repo URL into the Piazza post for this HW.

 ## Resources
 * [Heroku](http://www.heroku.com/) - [Pigeon App](http://sinatra-pigeon.herokuapp.com/pigeons)